nqminhuit/mini-auth/README.md

 - Provide credentials (see the table below)
 - Upon successful login, you will be redirected to http://localhost:8080/customer
 - Only user with ADMIN role can perform "List all customers" function
+- Only user with ADMIN role can perform add, edit and remove  customer
+- The JWT token will be valid for 3 minutes, after that, user have to login again.

 ## Initial list of credentials:
 |ID|Username|Role|password